 - Ultimate Texas Hold’em

 Note that no California casinos currently feature sportsbooks.
 That’s because sports betting is not yet legal in the state.
-That could change soon, however, as there are many interested parties currently working to legalize sports betting in California.
-Many of the state’s gaming tribes are part of that effort as well, which means if sports betting does become legal you can expect to find it at California’s tribal casinos.
+If sports betting does become legal, you can expect to find it at California’s tribal casinos.

 California tribes that operate casinos in Northern California